Napier, New Zealand: Energy

 Town gas supply to Napier began in January 1876 following the completion of the Napier gas works on the corner of Wellesley Road and Sale Street.
 The Napier Borough Council established its first gas street lights in 1879.

 The Napier Municipal Electricity Department (MED) established the city's first public supply in September 1913, using town gas and later diesel engines for generation and supplied consumers with 230/460 volts DC.
 Street lighting switched to electricity in 1915.
 Conversion to the now-standard 230/400 volts AC began in 1925 with the commissioning of a 400 kW Fullager diesel generator, ahead of the arrival of grid power from Mangahao in 1927 and from Waikaremoana in 1929.
 The Fullager generator remained in service as a peaking plant until it was decommissioned in 1970.
 Taradale and rural areas around the city were supplied by the Hawke's Bay Electric Power Board, formed in 1924.

 Natural gas arrived in Napier and Hastings in 1983, with the completion of the high-pressure pipeline from Kapuni gas field in Taranaki via Palmerston North to the cities.
 Town gas consumers were converted to natural gas over the next five years, culminating in the Napier gas works closing on 21 March 1988.

 In 1991, the MED merged with the Electric Power Board, later renamed Hawke's Bay Power.
 The 1998 electricity sector reforms saw the retail base sold to Contact Energy, with the remaining lines business renamed Hawke's Bay Networks and later Unison Networks.

 In February 2004, the city and wider Hawke's Bay region lost natural gas supply for six days after a flood washed away a bridge near Ashhurst supporting the high-pressure pipeline to the region.

 Water supply and sanitation

 Napier's reticulated water supply is drawn from the Heretaunga Plains artesian aquifer below the city through seven bores.
 The city's water demand averages 27500 m3 per day, with demand in summer peaking at 39400 m3 per day.

 The city's wastewater plant is at Awatoto, and treated wastewater is discharged into Hawke Bay via a 1.5 km outfall pipe.
 The Awatoto wastewater plant and outfall were opened in 1973, replacing the previous outfall at Perfume Point in Ahuriri.
-The wastewater plant was initially a communitor station and was upgraded in 1991 with milliscreens and in 2014 with biological trickling filters.
+The wastewater plant was initially a comminutor station and was upgraded in 1991 with milliscreens and in 2014 with biological trickling filters.